top of page

 Women come to fertility awareness for different reasons and from all sorts of backgrounds.
 Many fertility awareness methods stem from the Catholic tradition, which traditionally promotes natural family planning over hormone-based contraceptives for ethical and moral convictions.

 Some women want to learn fertility awareness to optimize their chances of conception.
 Other women want to learn fertility awareness because they have a wonky cycle or bothersome (or even debilitating) symptoms ranging from PMS to bad cramps they want to address.
 Amazingly, a woman’s cycle can be used as a “vital sign” to assess her health, as it gives her valuable information about her health and hormones.
-Also, the four phases of the cycle I mentioned earlier tend to mimic the energies of the four seasons we experience throughout the year.
+The four phases of the cycle I mentioned earlier tend to mimic the energies of the four seasons we experience throughout the year.
 For example, the follicular and ovulatory phases tend to mirror the high-energy seasons of spring and summer, with luteal and menstruation more closely aligned to the quiet, reflective nature of fall and winter.
-It’s *really cool.* By tuning into our body’s different signals during each phase, we can live more closely aligned with the natural ebb and flow of energy and needs that we experience throughout our cycles.
+By tuning into our body’s different signals during each phase, we can live more closely aligned with the natural ebb and flow of energy and needs that we experience throughout our cycles.

 Fertility awareness is a great option for natural birth control for women who want to avoid other forms of contraception, whether that’s for ethical or health reasons or both.
 Unfortunately, in my experience, fertility awareness is not something regularly promoted or encouraged in conventional medicine, as doctors are not routinely trained in this knowledge.
 I believe this does a disservice to women, because women are often not fully educated on the side effects or mechanism of action of hormone-based contraceptives before being prescribed them.
 That being said, I’m not completely against hormone-based contraceptives.
 I just believe women should have the whole picture AND alternatives to consider to make a fully informed decision before started on this route.
 That’s a conversation for another day, but nonetheless, fertility awareness can be a highly effective form of birth control when learned and implemented correctly.